d-oliveros/nest/README.md

 	// set up this property and run `nest test domain:route`.
 	test: {
 		query: '2803446/david-oliveros',
-		shouldCreateItems: true, // Are we expecting new items out of this route?
+		shouldCreateItems: true, // Are we expecting new items from this route?
-		shouldSpawnOperations: true, // Are we expecting new operations out of this route?
+		shouldSpawnOperations: true, // Are we expecting new operations?
 	},

 });